blockful-io/shutter-staking/docs/staking-architecture.md

 ## Rewards Calculation Mechanismm

+The rewards method choosen was a ERC4626 vault implementation.
-Rewards are withdrawn from the rewards distribution contract every time a keyper stakes or claim rewards.
+The rewards are withdrawn from the rewards distribution contract every time a keyper stakes or claim rewards.
 When the rewards are claimed, the SHU balance of the contract increases.
 Therefore, when a keyper decides to claim their rewards, they will get a better conversion rate from sSHU (shares) to SHU, as the total